 One of the best features of Brazilian cuisine is the abundance of inexpensive, easy, and tasty snacks.
-These can be easily found at just about every eating establishment: cafes, small casual restaurants called botecos, roadside rest stops, cafeterias, and outdoor street markets.
-While some of these Brazilian snacks may be considered Brazilian street food, their place in Brazilian cuisine is important thanks to their popularity and ubiquity.
-So whether you want something salty to accompany your afternoon espresso or need a quick before-lunch snack, these Brazilian snacks (salgados) will satisfy your hunger and give you a good introduction to popular Brazilian cuisine.
+These can be found at just about every eating establishment: cafes, small casual restaurants called botecos, roadside rest stops, cafeterias, and outdoor street markets.
+While some of these Brazilian snacks may be considered street food, their place in Brazilian cuisine is important thanks to their popularity and ubiquity.
+So whether you want something salty with your afternoon espresso or need a quick brunch snack, these Brazilian snacks (salgados) will satisfy your hunger and give you a good introduction to popular Brazilian cuisine.

-Bolinho de bacalhau (pronounced boh-LEE-nyu dzee BAH-kah-lyow as in "cow"), which means "little ball of cod," is a popular snack derived from the popular Portuguese inspired dish of salted cod with potatoes, tomatoes, olives, and onions.
-A bolinha de bacalahu contains a mix of shredded cod fish, mashed... potatoes, and herbs, rolled together and then deep fried and served with lime.
+Bolinho de bacalhau (pronounced boh-LEE-nyu dzee BAH-kah-lyow like cow), which means "little ball of cod," is a popular snack derived from the popular Portuguese inspired dish of salted cod with potatoes, tomatoes, olives, and onions.
+A bolinha de bacalahu contains a mix of shredded codfish, mashed potatoes, and herbs, rolled... together, deep-fried, and served with lime.
 Filling and tasty, it's one of the best snacks found in botecos and casual restaurants in Brazil.Continue to 2 of 6 below.

 02 of 06